 (NPMS).
 These online maps help you locate pipelines in or near your community.
 Maps generated by NPMS show the approximate location of gas and hazardous liquids transmission pipelines in relation to specific address, major roads, zip codes, cities and counties.
 Additional information on the National Pipeline Mapping System can be found by clicking the logo on the right.

-Each year, pipeline operators distribute public awareness information on the pipelines that are in the vicinty of homeowner's property.
-The information found below represents the current public information brochues of the pipelines located throughout Berks County.
+Each year, pipeline operators distribute public awareness information on the pipelines that are in the vicinity of homeowner's property.
+The information found below represents the current public information brochures of the pipelines located throughout Berks County.

 Energy Transfer Partners